-Percussion-impact drills stand between Universal drills bits/ Hammer drills bits and serve in FassadenGrün's range with the purpose to produce perfect dowel holes using an impact drill.
-Percussion drills usually have a round shank, they can transmit the vibrations produced by the drilling machine into hard materials and thus drilling in concrete, clinker, and medium-hard natural stone is possible.
-In addition, they are a normal drill, without shock effect when it is not used.
-Then usually for normal, plastered masonry.
-Please also use the tips on the drilling if necessary.
+Percussion-impact drill bits stand between universal drill bits and hammer drill bits and are used in FassadenGrün's product line with the purpose of producing perfect dowel/rawl plug holes using an impact drill.
+Percussion drills usually have a round shank; they can transfer the vibrations generated by the drilling machine into hard materials, so that drilling in concrete, clinker-brick, and medium-hard natural stone is possible.
+In addition, they can be used as a normal rotating drill, without percussion... then usually for normal, plastered masonry.
+Please also refer to the tips on drilling as needed.

 >>> Price list

-Our appeal: Buy new suitable bits for your growth aids.
+Our appeal: Buy new suitable bits for your climbing aids!

-The two carbide cutting percussion drills can be reground by hand, done best on special grinding wheels.
-A little is ground away at the level of carbide plate.
-That makes sense with dowel holes only if the width of the hard metal plate if the width of the hard metal record is not worn yet clearly under the drill measure (see Photo).
+The two carbide cutting edges of percussion drills can be re-sharpened by hand, and optimally, on special grinding wheels.
+A little bit is ground away at the level of the carbide plate.
+However, this only makes sense with rawl plug holes if the width of the carbide plate has not yet worn out significantly below the drill size (see photo).

-Hammer or percussive drilling initially means only that the drill bits are suitable for percussive drilling, so that they can tolerate the switching on of "hit" function.
-According to the suitability for different types of walls: Concrete drill bits are extremely resistant, higher quality, and usable in all types of stone, while masonry drill bits are usually cheaper and less resilient and used in softer material.
-Your hard metal plating on bits is thinner and not as massive in the drill shaft (see Photos).
-There are even special masonry drill bits for bricks and roof tiles, can not tolerate 'shock' and thus are no Hammer bit.
-'Masonry drill' again is a very general term rather for long drills, ie. with cable bushings.
+'Hammer,' 'percussive,' or 'impact' drilling means only that the drill bits are suitable for percussive drilling, i.e. that they tolerate the activation of the impact/percussive function.
+According to the suitability for different wall types, they are subdivided again: concrete drill bits are extremely resistant, high-quality, and usable in all types of stone, while masonry drill bits are usually less expensive, less resilient, and used in softer material.
+Their carbide plate is thinner and not so massively supported in the drill shank (see photos).
+There are even special masonry drill bits for bricks and roof tiles which can not tolerate 'impact/percussion' and are therefore not impact drill bits.
+'Masonry drill' again is a very general term for longer drills, e.g. for cable glands (bushing/connectors).

-In this segment of persussion drill bits FassadenGrün offers a "Hobby" - Line: With these stone drill bits, you can also use them to fill-in for your missing bits.
-For high demands as an alternative there is a "professional" - Cassette, whose concrete drill bits with powerful machine (> 750 watts) in the toughest substrates drilling.
-A 16 mm masonry drill bit for cases of insulation rounds off the range.
-With each growth aid kit and also for each individual wall holder, you will find the necessary drill diameter for mounting.
+FassadenGrün offers a "hobby"-quality line of percussion drill-bits: with these stone drill bits, you can also refill your existing drill cassettes or fill gaps where bits are missing.
+For higher demands, we offer a "professional" cassette, in which the concrete drill bits drill into the hardest surfaces with a correspondingly powerful machine (750 watts).
+A 16 mm masonry drill bit for insulation completes the product line.
+With each climbing aid kit and also for each individual wall bracket, you will find the necessary drill diameter for mounting.